Cyw: Idents and graphics

 The channel logo was built of the word Cyw in the Elementary SF Sans font, the C being in red, the y in yellow and the w in blue.
-Cyw is a non-commercial block, in a different format as its parent, S4C.
+Cyw is a non-commercial block, in a different format from its parent, S4C.

 Mascots

-The channel features 6 characters, created as part of the channel's global identity, which are used as short animated bumpers into programmes.
+The channel features six characters, created as part of the channel's global identity, which are used as short animated bumpers into programmes.

-The network mascots are a lion named Llew ("Lion"), an elephant named Plwmp ("Direct/Blunt" or "Plump"), a small fuchsia-coloured bird named Deryn ("Bird"), a giraffe named Jangl, a bulldog named Bolgi ("Glutton", and a play on the Welsh word for dog), and Cyw ("Chick"), a small female chick.
-A three legged dog named Triog would later join in 2018.
+The network mascots are the small titular female chick Cyw ("Chick"), a lion named Llew ("Lion"), an elephant named Plwmp ("Direct/Blunt" or "Plump"), a small fuchsia-coloured bird named Deryn ("Bird"), a giraffe named Jangl, a dog named Bolgi ("Glutton", and a play on the Welsh word for dog), and a three-legged female dachshund named Triog.

-On October 4, 2018, Hoho Entertainment signed a co-production deal with S4C to create a localised version of Cyw's segments, titled Chickpea and Friends, with the Cyw character being renamed as then titular Chickpea.
+On October 4, 2018, Hoho Entertainment signed a co-production deal with S4C to create a localised version of Cyw's segments, titled Chickpea and Friends, with the Cyw character being renamed as the titular Chickpea.
 This series' VOD rights were later pre-sold to Canadian streaming site Kidoodle.TV in most countries and Tencent Video in China.

-Cyw's characters were originally from Planed Plant Bach before it got replaced by Cyw.
+Cyw's characters were originally from Planed Plant Bach before it was replaced by Cyw.

-Presenters

-Presenters currently are Huw Owen, Cati Rhys, Griff Daniels and Elin Haf.

-The future
+Future

 In a press release, S4C announced that the plan would be eventually for Cyw to launch as a standalone channel.
 This was believed likely to occur during the switchover to DVB and DTT in the UK, which took place between 2007 and 2012.
 However, the launch never took place, and Cyw still remains as a block on S4C to this day.

-Stwnsh has since replaced Planed Plant, providing two hours' worth of programmes, every weekday evening.
+Stwnsh has since replaced Planed Plant, providing two hours' of programmes every weekday evening.